Tribler/app-to-app-communicator/README.md

 ![Peer walking](https://github.com/Jaapp-/app-to-app-communicator/blob/master/img/walk.png)

+When starting the app-to-app communicator a connection is made to a hard-coded connectable bootstrap phone.
+For this prototype only a single hard-coded bootstrap IPv4 is used.
+Multiple phones, various bootstrap servers, or local discovery broadcasts are possible for future work.

 ### UDP packet types
 Several UDP messages are sent between peers.
 Every message includes the unique id of the sending peer, and the external IP address of the destination peer.